JMartin123456/Chat/README.md

 );

 Update the `DefaultConnection` value in `ChatServer/appsettings.json` with your local MySQL server address, database credentials, and other required connection settings before running the application.

-## Security
-For security reasons, sensitive information such as: database credentials, connection strings, local endpoints, are not included in this repository.

 ## How It Works
 1. Client sends message via SignalR hub method (`SendMessage`)